StoKatze/Unofficial-Infra-Game-Italian-Translation/README.md

 ### How to Install
 * Download latest release
-* Go to your infra installation directory and open the folder infra/resources - $GAME_DIR/infra/resources
+* Go to your infra installation directory and open the folder infra/resources - Correct path (replace $GAME_DIR with your installation path): $GAME_DIR/infra/resources/
 * Extract the .txt files here
-* Go back to your game installation dir/infra and extract the .bat file here - $GAME_DIR
+* Go back to your game installation dir/infra and extract the .bat file here - orrect path (replace $GAME_DIR with your installation path): $GAME_DIR/
 * Run the bat file
 * Open the game and enjoy